tobega/tailspin-v0/TailspinReference.md

 Strings
 * `$::asCodePoints` returns an array of Unicode code points corresponding to the string.
+* `$::asUtf8Bytes` returns the string encoded as utf8 [bytes](#bytes)

+Integer
+* `$::asBytes` returns the minimal [bytes value](#bytes) that can represent the integer in twos complement notation.

+Bytes
+* `$::invert` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.
+* `$::length` returns the number of bytes in the bytes value.
+* `$::shift&{left:, fill:}` where left is an integer and fill is a bytes value.
+If left is positive, the value is shifted that many bits to the left while if it is negative, the shift is to the right.
+  Vacated bit positions are filled from infinite repetitions of the fill pattern, as needed.
+* `$::asUtf8String` returns a string as coded by the bytes in utf8 (or an error if coding is incorrect)
+* `$::asInteger` returns the integer that the bytes code by twos complement representation.

 ## The Core System module
 The Core System module is provided by default to a main program and has no prefix.
 The module contains the following symbols: